tmtsoftware/csw-python/csw/documentation.md

 See [here](https://tmtsoftware.github.io/csw/index.html) for the CSW documentation.

+You can find the [tmtpycsw sources](https://github.com/tmtsoftware/pycsw) on GitHub.

 Note that all APIs here assume that the CSW services are running For example, during development, run: `csw-services.sh --version v2.0.1 start`.
 (Replace v2.0.1 with the version of CSW you want to test against.)